exercism/v3/languages/python/concepts/lists/about.md

 ["George", 5, "cat", "Tabby"]

-#likewise, using the multiplication operator * is the equvilent of using + n times
+#likewise, using the multiplication operator * is the equivalent of using + n times
 >>> first_group = ["cat", "dog", "elephant"]

 >>> multiplied_group = first_group * 3